 The two common types of shoulder replacement are traditional and the partial.
 However, there is an additional unique type known as the reverse.

-In the traditional approach, the surgeon makes an incision along the front of your shoulder to expose the joint.
+In the traditional approach to shoulder replacement, the surgeon makes an incision along the front of your shoulder to expose the joint.
 Any damaged cartilage and bone from the socket and the ball or head of the upper arm bone is removed.
 The arm socket will be smoothed down and, usually, a plastic liner is cemented in place in.